cporter/advent-of-code-2021/README.md

 ## Solutions

+For any of these I may have beome lazy in documenting how to run, assume it's something like

+    $RELEVANT_INTERPRETER $source_file < input.txt

 * [Sonar Sweep](01/sonar_sweep.sh) (Bash) and part two, the [Sliding Window](01/sliding_window.sh).
   Run `./sliding_window.sh < input.txt | ./sonar_sweep.sh` to get the final answer.